-All charges for tuition and fees, for room and board if desired, are payable in advance at the beginning of each semester.
+All charges for tuition and fees, and for room and board (if desired) are payable in advance at the beginning of each semester.
 No student will be permitted to attend classes or complete his registration until all such fees and charges have been paid.
-No credit is allowed for bookstore, Canteen or Cafeteria charges.
+No credit is allowed for bookstore, canteen and cafeteria charges,

-1. Registration Fee and Tuition.
+1. Registration Fee and Tuition for Full-Time Students:

 - A. Registration fee (Applicable to all students): Per semester, \$50.00.
-Summer Session, \$25.00. - B. Tuition: - 1.
-For students residing in the State of Florida.-NONE. - 2.
-For students residing out of the state, \$100.00 for semester.
-Summer Session, \$50.00.
+Summer session, \$25.00. - - 1.
+For students residing in the State of Florida-NONE. - 2.
+For students residing out of the state, \$100.00 per semester.
+Summer session, \$50.00. - 2.
+Registration fee and Tuition for part-time students. - A. Registration Fee: